vertical and horizontal stacks of books

 Kevin Phelps is a member of the Arizona City/County Management Association (ACMA), the National Forum for Black Public Administrators (NFBPA) and the International City/County Management Association (ICMA).

 Mr. Phelps’ government leadership included serving as the highest-ranking appointed official in Pierce County, Washington, an area that includes greater Tacoma and is the state’s second largest county.
-Prior to that, he was a deputy auditor for the Washington State Auditor’s office, and was a council member for the city of Tacoma, Washington.
+Prior to that, he was a deputy auditor for the Washington State Auditor’s office and was a council member for the city of Tacoma, Washington.

 Before his tenure in government, he had more than 30 years of experience in the private sector as a businessman, which includes being the founder and managing partner of the Landmark Convention Center in Tacoma.

-Jen Pokorski, County Manager, Maricopa County
+County Manager, Maricopa County

 Jen Pokorski has been part of the Maricopa County family since 2005 and was appointed County Manager in April 2023.
 As she said after her appointment, Jen believes "in the power of government to do good because I’ve seen firsthand the impact our services and programs have.
 I also believe government must be responsive and accountable to residents because I’ve worked directly with folks whose lives are impacted by our action or inaction.
 Those things will never be far from my mind as I work to carry out the Board’s vision for Maricopa County.”